Robinator9002/ModelAssetLoader/README.md

-M.A.L. - The Model Asset Loader
+The Problem

-Tired of manually downloading .safetensors into stable-diffusion-webui/models/Lora/ or trying to remember which models/checkpoints folder belongs to ComfyUI vs. Forge?
-So were we.
+Tired of manually downloading .safetensors into stable-diffusion-webui/models/Lora/?
+Can't remember which models/checkpoints folder belongs to ComfyUI versus Forge?
+Spending more time organizing files than generating images?

+We've been there.
+So we fixed it.
+The Solution

 M.A.L.
-(Model Asset Loader) is a desktop application built to streamline the entire lifecycle of your AI assets.
-It connects to popular sources like Hugging Face, lets you search for models, and downloads them directly into the correct, pre-configured folders for your favorite UI.
+(Model Asset Loader) is a powerful desktop application built to streamline the entire lifecycle of your AI assets.
+It serves as a central command center, connecting to popular sources like Hugging Face and downloading models directly into the correct, pre-configured folders for your favorite UI.

-This project is under active development right now!
+This project is under active and continuous development.
 We're building this in the open and shipping features weekly.
-🚀 Key Features (So Far)
+✨ Key Features

+Feature

+Status

+Description

+Universal Search

+✅ Released

-    Universal Search: Find models and resources from Hugging Face (with more sources coming soon!) from a single, clean interface.
+Find models from Hugging Face (and more soon!) with a single, clean interface.

+Intelligent Downloads

+✅ Released

-    Intelligent Downloads: Download files directly to the right location.
-M.A.L. knows the default folder structures for ComfyUI, A1111, ForgeUI, and more.
+M.A.L. knows the default folder structures for ComfyUI, A1111, ForgeUI, and you can define your own.

+Fully Configurable

+✅ Released

-    Fully Configurable: Don't like the defaults?
-Point M.A.L. to any base folder and define your own custom paths for every model type.
+Point to any base folder and define custom relative paths for every model type.
+Your workflow, your rules.

-    Detailed Views: See a model's full README and browse all its files before you commit to downloading.
+Real-Time Tracking

+✅ Released

-    Real-Time Download Manager: A sleek, non-intrusive toast notification system keeps you updated on download progress without interrupting your workflow.
+A sleek, non-intrusive toast notification system keeps you updated on download progress without interrupting your workflow.

+Secure & Atomic

+✅ Released

-    Secure & Robust: Built with a security-first mindset.
-Downloads are atomic (no corrupted files) and path resolution is locked to your base directory.
+Downloads are fail-safe to prevent corrupted files, and path resolution is securely locked to your chosen base directory.

+Local File Manager

+🚧 In Progress

+A new view to browse, manage, and delete the models you've already downloaded.
 🔭 The Vision: Our Roadmap

-M.A.L. is more than just a downloader.
-It's aiming to be the central hub for your entire local AI ecosystem.
-Here's where we're headed:
+M.A.L. aims to be the essential hub for your entire local AI ecosystem.
+This is where we're headed:

     Phase 1: Polish the Core (Now Underway)